lukelbd/vim-succinct/README.md

 to the
 [vim-text-obj](https://github.com/kana/vim-textobj-user), [surround.vim](https://github.com/tpope/vim-surround), and [delimitMate](https://github.com/Raimondi/delimitMate) plugins
 that make editing LaTeX documents unbelievably fast.
-Some of these changes are useful for all kinds of other files, but LaTeX is by far the focus here.
+Some of these changes are also useful for editing other files, but LaTeX is the focus here.

 This setup is complex and would take quite a while to document, so